sergey5d/bark/README.md

 go install .
 ```

+This uses your local working tree, including uncommitted changes.

 Or install it from GitHub:

 ```bash
 go install github.com/sergey5d/bark@latest
 ```

+This uses the latest version available on GitHub, so if you have changed the repo locally, push first or use `go install .` instead.

 Then use it as a normal CLI: